 I often get asked this question by people on a standard diet:

-Should I avoid grains, even if I am not experiencing symptoms of a gluten sensitivity?
+Should I always avoid grains, even if I am not experiencing any symptoms of a gluten sensitivity?

 Research shows that gluten negatively impact your gut lining, creating an intestinal permeability also known as leaky gut.
 This can happen even if you do not have actual celiac disease.
 Symptoms of leaky gut may also not appear immediately, they build up gradually over a longer period of time.
 So if you are feeling fine now, that does not mean it will stay that way always.